reindernijhoff/dittytoy-package/README.md

 ### Events

-Dittytoy emits events you can listen to by subscribing to the `addEventListener` method.
+Dittytoy emits events you can listen to by subscribing to the `addListener` method.

 ```ts
 dittytoy.addListener(MSG_PLAY, () => {